alexandrecuer/smartgrid/datasets/marcBloch.md

 [download full dataset with a complete heating season 2021/2022](emoncms-backup-2022-05-13.tar.gz)

-collected from february to june 2021
+collected from february 2021 to may 2022

 environ 800 à 1000 élèves